-Please note that in case you are from China, Vietnam or Mongolia, you have to verify your university entrance qualification and university degrees at the Akademische Prüfstelle (APS) of your respective country.
+Please note that in case you are from China, Vietnam, Mongolia or India, you have to verify your university entrance qualification and university degrees at the Akademische Prüfstelle (APS) of your respective country.
 The location, opening hours and contact information for that can be retrieved from the website of the German embassy of your country.

 Residence permit for Germany